-If you attended primary school in Virginia and probably the entire South, you received a distorted version on the arrival of the first Africans to land on English occupied land in America.
-And the truth has been known since 1619 when the first ship carrying enslaved Africans arrived at Point Comfort (Fort Monroe) in Hampton.
-Yet historians chose to rewrite history to meet their agenda.
+If you attended primary school in Virginia and probably the entire South, you received a Intestinally distorted version on the arrival of the first Africans to land on English occupied land in America.
+And the truth has been known since 1619 when the first ship carrying enslaved Africans arrived at Point Comfort (Fort Monroe) in Hampton, VA.
+Jamestown historians chose to rewrite history to meet their agenda.
 In August of 1619, John Rolfe, widower of Pocahontas, was at Point Comfort on this fateful day and he wrote in his diary "About the latter end of August, an English ship flying a Dutch flag of the burden of 160 tons arrived at Point Comfort, the Commanders name was Capt.
 Colyn Jope.
 He brought not anything but 20 and odd Negras".
 John Rolfe was serving as the Secretary to the Virginia Company of England.
 His job was to report back to the Virginia Company current events in Virginia.
 In addition to Rolfe's manuscript, John Pory, Secretary of State of the Virginia colony, who was also at Point Comfort, on September 30, 1619, wrote a letter to Sir Dudley Carleton, English envoy to the Hague that 20 and Odd Negras had arrived at Point Comfort near Jamestown.
 But Jamestown historians took that passage, deleted Point Comfort, and said the Africans arrived at Jamestown.
 And every since historians have written that the first Africans landed at Jamestown.
 In the memoirs of Capt.
 John Colyn Jope, captain of White Lion, he wrote in his journal that he unloaded the 20 and odd Negroes at Point Comfort and one of them was named Antonio who he captured from the Bautista.
 Africans are the only ethnic group brought to America in chains and against their will.

 Slavery existed.
 We can not re-write history like it is “The Adventures of Huckleberry Finn”.
 We cannot forget that one segment of our society was held in bondage for 246 years.
 We need to remember that torturous journey from freedom to slavery, and the long struggle from slavery to be free again.
 We can not be like the state of Texas who are revising history by changing school text books to say that slavery did not exist.
-Those who were enslaved for 246 years were unpaid interns who were learning new skills.
+They say those who were enslaved for 246 years were unpaid interns who were learning new skills.

 Ndongo, located in the Angola Region was 150 miles from the coast line of West Africa.
 For many years our vision of Africa was a barren desert.
 We knew about the Sahara Dessert and the wilder beast migration of the Serengeti.
 But this was just a part of Africa.
 In the south central region of Africa you had Angola.
 The capital city was Kabasa.
 Ndongo set on top of a plateau that was 4000 feet above sea level.
 They had palm trees, and waterfalls, and lush greenery.
 The water cascaded down to the meadows where they had farms and raised cattle.
 The Ndongo people were also referred to as Mbundu or Bantu.
 In 1570 AD the Portuguese set up outposts along the coast of West African and into the Angola Region and claimed the land for Portugal.
 After many years of peaceful coexistence where the Portuguese taught the Africans Christianity, war would soon change the course of history forever.